June 11

 Copper Core Cookware Vs. Other All-Clad Cookware: The Bottom Line

-Copper Core heats more evenly and is more responsive than other AC lines we've tested, but the differences are actually pretty small.
-Copper Core is excellent cookware, but if you're on a tight budget, D3 will provide heating performance almost as good.
+Copper Core heats slightly more evenly and is slightly more responsive than other All-Clad clad cookware, but the differences are small.
+Copper Core is excellent cookware, but if you're on a tight budget, D3 will provide heating performance good enough that you are unlikely to notice the difference.

 back to top